ArasLabs/custom-search-mode/README.md

 ## Credits

 Created by Aras Corporation Support.
+Extended and maintained by Aras Labs.

 ## License